Is a Correction Looming Ahead for Ultrapar Participacoes S.A. (UGP)

 Ultrapar Participacoes S.A.
-(NYSE:UGP) went up by 0.52% from its latest closing price compared to the recent 1-year high of $4.74.
-The company’s stock price has collected 2.94% of gains in the last five trading sessions.
+(NYSE:UGP) went down by -4.09% from its latest closing price compared to the recent 1-year high of $4.74.
+The company’s stock price has collected -2.85% of loss in the last five trading sessions.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.